Process Mapping basics

 Describe what happens

-The standard rectangular shaped boxes (that we call whatboxes) are used to describe what happens - the work to be done - and who does it - the role or people responsible to carry out the activity
+The standard rectangular shaped boxes (that we call Activity Boxes) are used to describe what happens - the work to be done - and who does it - the role or people responsible to carry out the activity

 Best practices

 • What happens: Start describing the activity with a verb.
-It helps focusing on the aciton to do
+(Tip: Focus on the action that is being done).

 Describe why it happens

 To better understand the work done, context is key.
-The second shape is called "whybox" and will describe...
+The second box is called a "whybox" and will describe...

 • What triggers a process